 What to do: If you find you’re making more progress on your list of must-reads downloaded to your Kindle than your actual volunteer project, it’s time to step back and remind yourself why you wanted to volunteer abroad in the first place.
 Try taking on more responsibility in the project if you can, identifying new ways your skills can contribute to the project (aka. make your own work!), and, as always, communicate concerns with your volunteer coordinator.

+It sucks to to volunteer abroad and have a negative experience.
 In the end, even if you apply all of the advice we shared you still might have a dead end volunteer project on your hands.
 Remember that being a part of a successful project isn’t the only (or even the best) way to grow as a person or learn new skills when you volunteer abroad.

 If you try everything above and conclude there’s nothing you can do to turn your volunteer project around, you may need to learn to talk about a disappointing experience abroad.
 Learning how to transform an experience that at the time felt like a failure will serve you well long after you unpack your suitcase following your volunteer abroad experience.
 Spending time articulating how you tried your best to turn a bad situation good will help you grow from what you experienced and choose a better volunteer project to support the next time around.